Former real estate mogul arrested in Hamptons DWI crash that injured mom, 3-year-old

-BRIDGEHAMPTON, Suffolk County (WABC) -- Former real estate broker Robert Futterman will be in court Wednesday to face charges for driving while under the influence.
+BRIDGEHAMPTON, Suffolk County (WABC) -- Former real estate broker Robert Futterman is facing charges after being arrested for allegedly driving under the influence.

-He faces three charges for driving while impaired, possession of a controlled substance, and unlawful possession of marijuana.
+He is charged with driving while impaired, possession of a controlled substance, and unlawful possession of marijuana.

-Futterman was arrested earlier this month for operating his boat while intoxicated in Sag Harbor.
+Authorities say Futterman was also arrested earlier this month for allegedly operating his boat while intoxicated in Sag Harbor.

-He also has an August 2011 arrest for driving while intoxicated in Bridgehampton with four children ages 12 to 15.
+He also has an August 2011 arrest for driving while intoxicated in Bridgehampton with four children ages 12 to 15 in the vehicle.

 ----------